jgerstmayr/EXUDYN/docs/RST/Examples/cartesianSpringDamperUserFunction.rst

    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
    # This is an EXUDYN example
    #
-   # Details:  Example with CartesianSpringDamper symbolic user fuctions
+   # Details:  Example with CartesianSpringDamper, using symbolic user function for definition of spring-damper force
    #
+   # Model:    Nonlinear oscillator with mass point and force user function
+   #
    # Author:   Johannes Gerstmayr
    # Date:     2023-12-07
    #
    # Copyright:This file is part of Exudyn.
 Exudyn is free software.
 You can redistribute it and/or modify it under the terms of the Exudyn license.
 See 'LICENSE.txt' for more details.
    #
+   # *clean example*
    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+   ## import exudyn package and utilities, create system
    import exudyn as exu
-   from exudyn.itemInterface import *
    from exudyn.utilities import *

    SC = exu.SystemContainer()
    mbs = SC.AddSystem()

+   ## set abbreviation for symbolic library
    esym = exu.symbolic

-   #linear spring-damper
+   ## define parameters for linear spring-damper
    L=0.5
    mass = 1.6
    k = 4000